csev/dj4e-market/README.md

 If you are running locally, you can keep using SQLite.

 To use MySQL, first go to the `Databases` tab in PythonAnywhere.
-Make a MySQL database named `mkt` and choose a name and password and write them down.
+Make a MySQL database named `market` and choose a name and password and write them down.
 Edit `~/django_projects/market/config/settings.py` and find the existing value for the `DATABASES` variable and comment it out.